the-advoid/ad-void/add-ons/README.md

 <em>Unstable and experimental filter list, use only for testing purposes and with caution since it may break certain sites.</em>
 <br>
 <br>

+---

+<h3>🤔 Can't find what you're looking for?</h3>

+Try going through the archive of <a href="https://github.com/igorskyflyer/ad-void/tree/main/add-ons/legacy">legacy AdVoid add-ons</a> for filter rules that were deprecated from main filter lists.
+You can still use them if you need it. 🫱🏼‍🫲🏼